Mother Neff State Park

 Things to Do

 Come to the river to relax!
 You can hike, picnic, camp, fish, geocache and observe nature.
 Rent one of our three picnic pavilions for your next reunion.
-Learn more about the park and its history at our Visitors Center (opening Jan.
-23, 2015).
+Learn more about the park and its history at our Visitors Center.
+(Due to river conditions, swimming is not allowed.)

 Camping: Our new camping loop has 20 sites with water, sewer and 50/30-amp hookups.
 Or choose one of 15 tent sites (with water nearby) near the Leon River.